coverclock/com-diag-hazer/README.md

 # Display

-The display examples below were cut and pasted from actual running instances of gpstool, but not necessarily the same instance, running on the same target with the same GNSS hardware, with the same command line options.
-The gpstool display is event driven: each line is displayed if and only if the appropriate NMEA, UBX, or RTCM input was received from the device under test, within the timeout window, regardless of command line options.
+The display examples below were cut and pasted from actual running instances of gpstool, but not necessarily the same instance, running on the same target with the same GNSS hardware, with the same command line options, using the same version of gpstool.
+The gpstool display is event driven: each line is displayed if and only if the appropriate NMEA, UBX, or RTCM input was received from the device under test, within the timeout window, regardless of command line options or how the GNSS device was initialized.

 While NMEA (and UBX amd RTCM too for that matter) is good about updating the application with new information, it is not so good about letting the